eopf-toolkit/eopf-tooling-guide/docs/tutorials/eopf_stac_access.md

                 parent_id=collection_parent.id,
             )
         )
-    # Do not print the entire description as it may be very long
+    # Do not print the entire description as it may be very long.
     print(
         " - Description: {description}".format(
             description=collection.description